RicoStaedeli/NLP2025_CQG/README.md

-# Critical Question Generation: A novel approach by Cédric & Rico
+# EICQE: Expert Independent Critical Question Evaluation

 We aim to generate useful critical questions for a given argumentative text.